Search the Site with

 - decommissioned -

 USS ORION was the sixth FULTON - class submarine tender and the second ship in the Navy to bear the name.
-After almost exactly 50 years of service, the ORION was both decommissioned and stricken from the Navy list on September 3, 1993, and is since then laid up in the National Defense Reserve Fleet, James River, Fort Eustis, Va., awaiting final disposal.
+After almost exactly 50 years of service, the ORION was both decommissioned and stricken from the Navy list on September 3, 1993.
+She spent the following years laid up in the National Defense Reserve Fleet, James River, Fort Eustis, Va., awaiting final disposal.
+She was sold for dismantling on July 27, 2006, to North American Ship Recycling at Baltimore, Maryland, under a contract that called for her to be towed to the company's yard and scrapped.

 General Characteristics:Awarded: December 30, 1940